NGIOproject/nextgenio-docs/apps/castep.rst

    This may result in the :ref:`ref-qcastepinstall`, however the castep.serial executable should be created nonetheless.

-Various parameters for the run can be set in the [job-name].param file.
+Various parameters for the run can be set in the *[job-name].param file*.
 Possibly relevant parameters (from the perspective of performance) are ``max_scf_cycles``, the number of iterations over the grid, and ``write_checkpoint``,  which writes the full analysis to file in a time